-More dangerous reactions such as erratic or violent outbursts, psychosis, heart arrhythmias, including cardiac arrest, stroke, seizure, and coma, are common.
+Some of the more severe adverse reactions to use of cocaine include erratic or violent outbursts, psychosis, heart arrhythmias, including cardiac arrest, stroke, seizure, and coma-induction.
 Long-term health effects of cocaine usage may include nasal and olfactory damage and trouble swallowing from snorting, lung damage from snorting, and increased risk of infectious diseases, hepatitis, and HIV from sharing needles.

 Also known as opioids, narcotics are prescription medications used legally for various reasons, including to control pain, induce sleep, help stop diarrhea, and reduce coughing.
 Their desirable effects of relieving tension, anxiety, and aggression can quickly become addictive to a user.

 Illegal narcotics are those that are sold against governmental laws.
 One of the most common illegal narcotics is heroin.
 The side effects of misusing both medical prescriptions and illegal narcotics are similar.

 Some examples of often misused narcotics are pharmaceuticals such as codeine, morphine, methadone, fentanyl, OxyContin, and Vicodin.
 Physical effects of narcotic misuse by smoking, sniffing, swallowing, or injecting include:

 The misuse of all three of these substances can be detrimental to one’s health, but understanding the root causes of addiction is central to beginning the recovery journey.
 Headwaters offers individuals with high-profile jobs a complete recovery program designed to assist them manage their executive functions while receiving the best care possible.